-the number marked when the exemplar was not present; much of this effect was limited to a subset of the latents.
+There is not extensive previous work regarding how examiners revise their analysis assessments of a latent during comparison.
+Dror et al. [17] discussed how the presence of an exemplar affected the features observed in the latent: the number of minutiae marked in the presence of a mated exemplar was generally greater than the number marked when the exemplar was not present; much of this effect was limited to a subset of the latents.
 Evett and Williams [18] describe how UK examiners working under a 16 point standard used the exemplar to "tease the points out" of the latent after reaching an "inner conviction."
-Neumann, et al. [19], in a discussion of interexaminer reproducibility, provide examples showing changes to minutiae markup made during Comparison.
+Neumann et al. [19], in a discussion of interexaminer reproducibility, provide examples showing changes to minutiae markup made during comparison.

 This study was conducted to better understand the latent print examination process as currently practiced, in order to identify potential areas for improvement.
-This work builds on our previous studies of the latent print examination process, which have included analyses of fingerprint quality [20,21], analyses of how examiners make value determinations [22], analyses of the accuracy and reliability of examiners' analysis and comparison determinations [23, 24], and analyses of the sufficiency of information for individualizations [25].
+This work builds on our previous studies of the latent print examination process, which have included analyses of fingerprint quality [20,21], analyses of how examiners make value determinations [22], analyses of the accuracy and reliability of examiners' analysis and comparison determinations [23,24], and analyses of the sufficiency of information for individualizations [25].
 In this study we assess how the examiner's assessment of a latent print changes when the examiner compares the latent with a possible mate.
-We describe changes in feature markup, clarity markup and value assessments between the Analysis and Comparison phases of ACE:
+We describe changes in feature markup, clarity markup and value assessments between the analysis and comparison phases of ACE:

 - How pervasive were changes in latent print markup and value assessments? - How were changes in latent markup associated with the comparison conclusion reached by the examiner, the examiners' ratings of comparison difficulty, and the examiner's clarity markup? - Were changes in latent markup affected by whether the comparison was (unbeknownst to the examiner) to a mated or nonmated exemplar?
-How were changes in latent markup associated with low-minutiacount individualizations? - How were changes in latent value assessments associated with changes in markup?
+How were changes in latent markup associated with low-minutia-count individualizations? - How were changes in latent value assessments associated with changes in markup?

-Materials and Methods
+2. Materials and methods

 This paper presents analyses of portions of the data collected in the "White Box" study, in which practicing latent print examiners annotated features, clarity, and correspondences in latent and exemplar fingerprints to document what they saw when performing examinations.
-The White Box study and its results with respect to sufficiency for individualization are described in [24]; the test procedure, participants, and fingerprint data are summarized in Appendix A.
+The White Box study and its results with respect to sufficiency for individualization are described in [25]; the test procedure, participants, and fingerprint data are summarized in Appendix A.